Periodically we will be editing the website to add additional information, links,

 - Scheduled in advance

-We are currently scheduling sessions for October 2011 through March 2012, so contact us for available
+We are currently scheduling sessions for the spring, summer and fall of 2019, so contact us for available

 |